My travel guide customized

 - Adventure / Sports & Leisure

-Madeira's subtropical climate has promoted the development of the island's natural biodiversity.
-Its lush vegetation and colourful flowers adorn the hiker.
-Madeira's unique landscape rich in its famous levadas, wind up to green valleys, offers hikers an unforgettable experience in the heart of the primeval forest, a preserved treasure classified as UNESCO Heritage.
-Its fauna and flora offer many endémismes that it is pleasant to uncover at the foot of the levadas, under its trees and tree ferns, in its flowery valleys.
-Its volcanic origins have shaped its shattered cliffs and spectacular mountains that offer equally fascinating landscapes.
-Here is a panorama of the island's most beautiful hikes:
+Madeira's subtropical climate has favoured the development of the island's natural biodiversity.
+Its lush vegetation and brightly coloured flowers dazzle the hiker.
+Madeira's unique landscape rich with its famous levadas that wind their way down to the lush green valleys offers hikers an unforgettable experience in the heart of the primeval forest, a preserved treasure listed as a UNESCO World Heritage Site.
+Its fauna and flora offer many endemisms that it is pleasant to find at the foot of the levadas, under its trees and tree ferns, in its flowery valleys.
+Its volcanic origins have shaped its jagged cliffs and dizzying mountains that offer equally fascinating landscapes.
+Here is a panorama of the most beautiful hikes on the island:

 Loading in progress...

 - Porto Moniz

 You will be able to modify it at will in the editor

 Details of the stay: Madeira Top 5 Hikes - 7 days